Andrew MoleyOperating Partner + CFO. Menlo Park.

-As operating partner and CFO of Lightspeed since 2008, Andrew provides financial and operational oversight for the firm, which supports more than 200 portfolio companies.
-As he puts it, “No crises mean it’s been a good day.”
-When obstacles do arise, Andrew makes sure people have what they need to get on with the work in front of them.
+As operating partner and CFO of Lightspeed since 2008, Andrew provides financial and operational oversight for the firm, which supports more than 500 portfolio companies.

 Andrew grew up in Silicon Valley, with a front row seat to the evolution of business and technology happening there.
 “From early age, the startup world has always intrigued me.”
 He watched his father work incredibly hard with some of the smartest people in the valley.
 It taught him that when you join a company with people who are smart, humble and hardworking, remarkable things can happen.